JeffWeinell/REEs/README.md

 WeinellEntry2150|NW_013658733.1|434060-434488   |434008-434488  |434008-434059 all Ns
 WeinellEntry2152|NW_013658527.1|14050-14395     |14035-14395    |14035-14049 all Ns

-Table 5.
+**Table 5**.
 Pairs of REEs having identical sequences that were included in the ouput of the pick.loci function (step 8).
 These were subsequently filtered, either immediately before or after application of Arbor's ultrastringent filtering algorithm.
 The latest version of the pick.loci function has an option to filter REEs if the bitscores of the top matches are too similar according to a user-defined threshold.
 Contig Accession ID|Start Position|End Position|Sequence/Pair ID|Other ID|Step when filtered
 ---|---|---|---|---|---
 NW_013657725.1|467272|467752|1||manually, after using pick.loci function and before ultrastringent filtering